Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 That's the summary of this story.

-GOP finds hot button and illegal immigration.
+But it's the headline here: GOP finds hot button and illegal immigration.

 Good Lord.

-We you know what we do not know.
+We do not know.

 As evidenced by their willing accomplices in the drive-by media, they are just out of it.

-On seminal salient issue, immigration for crying out loud, they actually think that Amnesty, the things they supported, was a winner after it got thrown out.
+They actually think that Amnesty, the things they supported, was a winner after it got thrown out.

-Massive national protest twice.
+Massive national protests twice.

 You know what they think?

-I guarantee you, the only thing they know about it and remember is they saw these million people protesting back last spring.
+I guarantee you, the only thing they know about it, and remember, is they saw these million people protesting back last spring.

 That's what they see.

-They see public protest, a bunch of lazy people that don't have anything better to do, going out on the streets, random mobs, and this they that's where they see strength and power.
+They see public protest, a bunch of lazy people that don't have anything better to do going out on the streets, renting mobs.

 And they resent.